Pancreatic Cancer Screening Trial

 - People with three or more relatives affected by pancreatic cancer on the same side, and a first-degree relationship with at least one affected relative

 - People who are known carriers of the BRCA2 gene and have a first-degree relative with pancreatic cancer

 - People with Peutz-Jeghers Syndrome

-- People with hereditary pancreatitis
+- People with Hereditary Pancreatitis

 What does the study involve?

-You will be guided through the process by the clinical research coordinator, who will answer any questions or concerns along the way.
+You will be guided through the process by the site clinical coordinator, who will assist with any questions or concerns along the way.

 - Canto, MI et al. International Cancer of the Pancreas Screening (CAPS) Consortium.
 Gut, 62; 339-347 (2013)